 All pUXO targets that cannot be avoided require positive identification by WROV intervention.
-Non-UXO items are to be removed/relocated to enable an as-left survey to be conducted (if applicable), ensuring no pUXO targets are left behind in the magnetic masking zone of the object identified.
+Non-UXO items are to be removed to enable an as left survey if applicable, ensuring no pUXO targets are left behind in the magnetic masking zone of the object identified.